dfloer/SC2k-docs/simulation spec.md

 Selecting Coast also allow salt-water to be placed on the map.

+### Water Production

+Water production is measured in the number of tiles it will serve, not the gallons displayed in game.

+There's a display bug where a single water pump in a city with no consumer makes the water shortage check fail, this does not mean that the city doesn't need water.
+This has been called the "Phantom Water Pump Trick", but it's not useful to **actually** get rid of the need for a water system.

+#### Water Pumps

+Water pump production is base on the sea level, how many fresh water tiles are bordering it (8 maximum) and how much precpitation is happening.

+The formula the game uses appears to be: `sea level * 5 + fresh water tiles * 10 + precipitation / 2`

+To convert to gallons of water, round this value down and multiply by 720.

+Example from a city with a sea-level of 4, 4 fresh water tiles around the pump and 14mm of rain: \
+4 * 5 + 4 + 10 + 14 / 2 = 67.0\
+Game shows 48,240 gallons/month (=67 * 720).

+#### Desalinization

+The formula appears to be `salt water tiles * 20`.

+Note that as multi-tile buildings are calculated for each tile in a building, this means each tile needs to be calculated independently and summed up.

+This means that a desalinization plant surrounded on all sides by salt water will produce 640 files worth of water.

+How is this calculated?

+There are 9 tiles of the desalinization plant.
+4 tiles border 3 saltwater tiles (the middle outside tiles), and 4 tiles border 5 saltwater tiles (the corner tiles), with one tile (the inside middle tile) bordering no saltwater tiles.
+This gives us `4 * 5 + 4 * 3 + 1 * 0 = 32` tiles.
+Which, multiplied by 20 = 640.

+Another example, with a power line going to the plant in the middle of one side.
+We have one less saltwater tile, so the calculation is now based on: 2 tiles of 5 (the two outside corners away from the power line), 3 tiles of 3 (the three edges without the power line), 2 tiles of 4 (the two corners near the power line), and finally one tile with two bordering salt water tiles (the tile the power line lands on): This gives `2 * 5 + 3 * 3 + 2 * 4 + 1 * 2 = 29`, and the game shows 580 tiles of water produced (29 * 20 is 580).

+Note that the internal game calculation goes a tile at a time, but I grouped tiles together for illustrative purposes.

+#### Water Towers

+Unknown exactly, but water towers appear to store a maximum of 400 tiles of water, in 100 tile increments.
+Water towers only store excess production from pumps, and "discharge" water only when production is lower than demand.

+#### Water Treatment Plants

+There's a bonus for having enough water treatment plants.

+One water treatment plant is needed for every 2,000 tiles in a city.

 ### Power Plants

 Methodology to determine: determined by building a city with low density zones and calculating how many tiles each power plant could power.
 Note that these numbers include the power plant, as it seems to require power to operate.